Diksha-Dutta/spotify-2.0-clone/README.md

 - 💡 Light UI with Tailwind styling

 ---
+**Kindly note:**
+While searching for songs in search page / albums click on search button to get results

+---
 ⚠️ **API Usage Note**
 This project uses the free Shazam Core API via RapidAPI.
 It has a **daily limit of 100 requests per API key**.
 To avoid hitting the limit: